How Maternity Compression Garments Help During Pregnancy and Postpartum

 Share

-So what exactly is maternity compression, and why might expectant and new moms need it?
-It’s a question I often hear from moms and one I love to answer.
+So, what exactly is maternity compression, and why might expectant and new moms need it?
+I often hear this question from moms, and I love to answer it.

 What is Maternity Compression?